 This tool is not included on all WUSM Web Theme websites.
-Submit a request to Medical Public Affairs to include news on your site.
+Submit a request to WashU Medicine Marketing & Communications to include news on your site.

 Your group can use the news tool for news, announcements, updates or a blog.
 This tool is recommended for groups with six or more news posts per year.